Andy Cannon: Portsmouth

 Cannon signed for Portsmouth on 2 January 2019 for an undisclosed fee reported to be around £150,000.
 Kenny Jackett has suggested that he sees Cannon as an attacking midfielder.
 Cannon was cup-tied for Portsmouth's win in the 2019 EFL Trophy Final.

 Hull City

 On 16 June 2021, Cannon signed a two-year deal with Hull City, the club holding an option for a further year.

-He made his debut for Hull City on 7 August 2021, after coming on as a substitute in the 4–1 away win at Preston North End, scoring his first goal for Hull in extra time.
+He made his debut for Hull City on 7 August 2021, after coming on as a substitute in the 4–1 away win at Preston North End, scoring his first goal for Hull in added time.

 Stockport County (loan)

 On 24 March 2022, Cannon moved to Stockport County on loan for the remainder of the season.

 Cannon made his debut for the Hatters on 26 March as a late substitute in the club's 2–0 league victory against Eastleigh and then 3 days later on 29 March made his first start for the club and scored his first goal in Stockport's 5–0 Cheshire Senior Cup victory against Crewe Alexandra.
 Cannon went on to help Stockport secure promotion back to the Football League by winning the National League trophy following a 2–0 win over FC Halifax Town on 15 May 2022.